Darjeeling Travel Guide – Places to Visit, Itinerary & Travel Tips

 Tea Estates (Happy Valley Tea Garden) – Darjeeling is world-famous for its tea, and a visit to a tea estate is a delightful experience.
 At Happy Valley Tea Garden, you can walk amidst lush plantations, watch the tea-picking process, and learn about tea-making in the factory.
 Don’t miss sipping a fresh cup of authentic Darjeeling tea while overlooking the rolling green hills.

-Food in Darjeeling
+What to Eat in Darjeeling

 Darjeeling is heaven for food lovers, offering a mix of Tibetan, Nepali, and colonial influences that make every meal memorable.